BigEvil70/Evil-Stash/ReadME.txt

 This is setup for the purposes of my COM437 Mobile Application Development class.
-Enter at your own risk. :)
+Enter at your own risk. :)  Don't expect anything particularly insightful here for now....maybe ever.
+I suppose we'll see. :)